symfony/symfony-docs/security/json_login_setup.rst

         return $collection;

-Great!

-Don't let this controller confuse you.
-As you'll see in a moment, when the user submits the form, the security system automatically handles the form submission for you.
-If the user submits an invalid username or password, this controller reads the form submission error from the security system, so that it can be displayed back to the user.

-In other words the security system itself takes care of checking the submitted username and password and authenticating the user.

-And that's it!
-When you submit a ``POST`` request to the ``/login`` URL with the following JSON document as body, the security system will automatically check the user's credentials and either authenticate the user or throw an error:
+Don't let this empty controller confuse you.
+When you submit a ``POST`` request to the ``/login`` URL with the following JSON document as body, the security system automatically handles it and takes care of checking the submitted username and password and authenticating the user or throwing an error:

 .. code-block:: json